RAF St Mawgan: 21st century

 In 2005, RAF St Mawgan was one of the airfields shortlisted to house the new Joint Combat Aircraft (JCA) in 2013, but in November 2005 it was announced by Armed Forces Minister Adam Ingram, that it would be going to RAF Lossiemouth in Scotland.

 In November 2006, No. 1 Squadron RAF Regiment moved to RAF Honington and No. 2625 (County of Cornwall) Squadron Royal Auxiliary Air Force (RAuxAF) was disbanded.
 Helicopter maintenance (HMF) also ceased here in that year.
 Until May 2008, RAF St Mawgan was primarily used as a Search and Rescue training camp and was home to 203(R) Squadron, equipped with Sea King helicopters.
 The SAR Force HQ was also located here.
 Both 203(R) Squadron and the SAR Force HQ moved to RAF Valley.

 On 1 December 2008 the airfield part of the camp (including the civilian side) closed but the RAF still remain on a reduced area.
 This was to allow full control of the airport to be handed to Cornwall County Council, with work including a new ATC tower and runway lights.
 The airport received a full CAA licence to operate in December 2008.

 In February 2013, £11 million was invested in the base to develop a new survival training facility providing key training areas for visiting task groups.

 In March 2015 the former airfield of the base became a strong contender to be the first UK spaceport for horizontal take off and landing after being shortlisted by the government.
 The plans subsequently led to the establishment of Spaceport Cornwall at Newquay Airport.
 The first orbital launch took place on 9 January 2023 (launch ended in failure, with satellites not reaching orbit) as the result of a partnership with Virgin Orbit.

 March 2016, RAF St Mawgan completed a brand new guardroom block, built by Babcock adjacent to the old guardroom but much larger with: car parking, office facilities and accommodation.

+Units

+The following units were also here at some point: